Giveaway: Enter For Your Chance to Win a Wireless Bluetooth Karaoke Microphone & Tea Gift Box! | JenniferHudsonShow.com

 Take your sip, and sing along with Jennifer Hudson!

-We are giving away a special “Jennifer Hudson Show” Tea & Tunes Box Set to FIVE lucky winners!
+We are giving away a special “Jennifer Hudson Show” Tea & Tunes Box Set to one lucky winner!

 This box set includes: